technofocus-pte/trnsfrmoprtnAIdynmfldsrvc/Lab 1/Lab 1 – Configure Dynamics 365 Field Service.md

     ![](./media/image3.png)

-4. In the *Let's get started* screen, enter the **M365 tenant** that were provided to you -as part of your lab environment, enter phone nunber and accept the license agreement.
+4. In the *Let's get started* screen, enter the **M365 tenant** that were provided to you -as part of your lab environment, accept the license agreement.

 5. Select **Start your free trial**.
 (If prompted, select **Launch